harry-hart/pqm4-LightCROSS/README.md

+## Development

+There are a few scripts included for ease of development and saving settings.
+To get a debug environment with a remote gdb server running on the microcontroller.

+1. In one terminal connect to the UART output (I use tio).
+You can use `serial-connect.sh`
+2. In another terminal run `debug.sh <bin file>`.
+This will compile the hex for the bin, flash it to the board, then start the server.
+3. In a third terminal connect with gdb `arm-none-eabi-gdb` to the matching **elf** file.
+4. Target remote in gdb with `target remote:3333`

 ## Setup

 Our code uses the [pqm4](https://github.com/mupq/pqm4) framework to test and benchmark on the [NUCLEO-L4R5ZI](https://www.st.com/en/evaluation-tools/nucleo-l4r5zi.html) board.
 So, we refer to the [pqm4](https://github.com/mupq/pqm4) documentation for the required essentials.